bobvanderlinden/softwarebakeryblog/articles/shrinking-images-on-linux.markdown

     $ sudo losetup -f

 This will return the path to a free loopback device.
-In this example this is `/dev/loop0'.
+In this example this is `/dev/loop0`.

 Next we create a device of the image:

     $ sudo losetup /dev/loop0 myimage.img

-Now we have a device `/dev/loop0' that represents `myimage.img'.
+Now we have a device `/dev/loop0` that represents `myimage.img`.
 We want to access the partitions that are on the image, so we need to ask the kernel to load those too:

     $ sudo partprobe /dev/loop0

-This should give us the device `/dev/loop0p1', which represents the first partition in `myimage.img'.
+This should give us the device `/dev/loop0p1`, which represents the first partition in `myimage.img`.
 We do not need this device directly, but GParted requires it.

 # Resize partition using GParted